Automatic Emotion Experiencer Recognition: Methods

 \paragraph{Models.} For detecting the experiencer-spans, we fine-tune a transition-based named entity recognition model (NER) from the spaCy library \citep{honnibal-etal-spacy} on the \xenvcorpus corpus \citep{Troiano2022-xenvent}.
 The data set consists of 720 instances which we split into 538 for training (of which we use 61 for validation) and 107 for testing.
 We omit 14 instances that contain overlapping spans.\footnote{We use the default spaCy configuration, learning rate 0.001, weight decay, dropout 0.1, Adam optimizer.}

 Our goal is to ensure comparability with previous work on experiencer-specific emotion and appraisal classification.
 Therefore, we apply the same models as \citet{wegge-etal-2022-experiencer}, by fine-tuning Distil-RoBERTa (\citealp{Liu2019Roberta}, using Hugging Face's transformers library, \citealp{Wolf2020}) with a multi-output classification head to jointly predict all emotion labels (see their paper for implementation details).
 Experiencer-spans are encoded via positional indicators in the text \citep[cf.][]{Zhou2016}.
 We differ from the previous approach in formulating the prediction of appraisal dimensions as classification instead of regression to have a straight-forward access to an evaluation of the overall pipeline in which additional experiencers might appear that are not available in the gold annotation.
 To this end, we use a threshold of $4$ to discretize the continuous appraisal scores.
-The appraisal classification head is analogous to the one for emotions.
+The appraisal classification head is analogous to the one for emotions.\footnote{Our code is available at \url{https://www.ims.uni-stuttgart.de/data/appraisalemotion}.}

-\paragraph{Evaluation.} We evaluate the performance of the experiencer-span predictor pipeline component by calculating the \F in both a strict and a relaxed setting.
-In the strict evaluation, only exact matches of token spans make true positives.
-In the relaxed setting, we additionally accept partial matches with at least one token overlap as true positives.
+\paragraph{Evaluation.} We evaluate the performance of our pipeline by calculating the \F in two settings.
+In the \textit{strict} evaluation, only exact matches of token spans make true positives.
+In the \textit{relaxed} setting, we additionally accept partial matches with at least one token overlap as true positives.

 We apply the experiencer-specific classifiers to the experiencer-spans detected in the first pipeline component instead of the gold spans.
 We consider this in the calculation of \F by treating every predicted emotion or appraisal label as a false positive if the associated experiencer-span has no correspondence in the gold data (we accept overlapping spans).
 Analogously, if a gold experiencer-span was not recognized by the experiencer-span detector, we consider each gold emotion and appraisal label that was associated with that span a false negative.
 We compare our results against the performance values on gold-annotated experiencer spans.